-2.2 Statement of Financial Position
+2.3 Statement of Financial Position

-2.2.1 Financial Instruments
+2.3.1 Financial Instruments

 The Fund's principal financial assets comprise investments in trading securities and cash at bank.
 The main purpose of these financial instruments is to generate a return on the investment made by Unitholders.
-The Funds' principal financial liabilities comprise amounts attributable to Unitholders, which are the amounts owed to Unitholders of the Fund.
-The Fund also has various other financial instruments such as receivables and payables which arise directly from its operations.
+The fund's principal financial liabilities comprise amounts attributable to unitholders, which are the amounts owed to unitholders of the Fund.

-The Fund adopted Sri Lanka Financial Reporting Standard 9, (SLFRS 9 Financial Instruments) effective from 1st January 2018.
+The Fund adopted Sri Lanka Financial Reporting Standard 9, (SLFRS 9 Financial Instruments) effective from 1 January 2018.
 This Standard replaces LKAS - 39 Financial Instruments: Recognition and Measurement.
-The comparative figures for the year ended 31st December 2017 remain as audited and published in the previous year as per the LKAS 39 Financial Instruments recognition and measurement and the figures and phrases have been rearranged wherever necessary to conform to the current year's Presentation.
+The comparative figures for the year ended 31 December 2017 remains as audited and published and previous year as per the LKAS 39 Financial Instruments recognition and measurement and the figures and phrases have been rearranged wherever necessary to conform to the current year's Presentation.